barnabyashford/barnabyashford/README.md

 If you have a project where my NLP/ML skills could be helpful, don't hesitate to reach out!

 ## 🌱 Learning & Growth
 Currently expanding my knowledge in Thai-centric NLP.
+That is, the focus is not solely on LLM uses with Thai NLP tasks, but some other practices as well.

 ## 📫 How to Reach Me
 - **Email**: zhangterfuu@outlook.com